postgres/postgres/documentation/docs/decrypt.md

 SELECT pg_tde_is_encrypted('mytable');
 ```

 The output returns `f` meaning that the table is no longer encrypted.

+!!! note ""

+    In the same way you can re-encrypt the data with the `tde_heap_basic` access method.

+    ```sql
+    ALTER TABLE mytable SET access method tde_heap_basic;
+    ```

+    Note that the indexes and WAL files will no longer be encrypted.

 ## Method 2.
 Create a new unencrypted table on the base of the encrypted one